coccoc/coccoc-tokenizer/README.md

 ## Quality Comparison

-The `tokenizer` tool has a special output format which is similar to other existing tools for tokenization of Vietnamese texts.
+The `tokenizer` tool has a special output format which is similar to other existing tools for tokenization of Vietnamese texts - it preserves all the original text and just marks multi-syllable tokens with underscores instead of spaces.
 Compare:

 ```
-# Normal output
 $ tokenizer 'Lan hỏi: "điều kiện gì?".'
 lan     hỏi     điều kiện       gì

-# Output in 'original' format, note that punct is kept and spaces inside tokens are changed into underscores
 $ tokenizer -f original 'Lan hỏi: "điều kiện gì?".'
 Lan hỏi: "điều_kiện gì?".
 ```